bchavdarov/breadcrumbs/README.md

 # breadcrumbs
 breadcrumbs for understrap

-# Modified breadcrumbs script for understrap
+# Breadcrumbs script for understrap
-I saved this script in /inc folder, then included it in functions.php.
+Saved this script in /inc folder, then include it in functions.php.

+# Usage
+Place "<?php custom_breadcrumbs(); ?>" wherever you want the breadcrumbs in your site.